 Brook Street, leading to the railway station is a local shopping area with a Post Office and many shops, pubs and restaurants.
 The Newtown area has a small ‘arts’ cinema.
 Fountains Health Care, Northgate Village Pharmacy and local shops and services provide public houses, restaurants and cafes, hair & beauty salons, takeaways, newsagents, doctors’ surgeries, dentists and churches.
 There are many shops and businesses serving the local communities and the city centre is a just a short walk away.

 Chester Handbooks publish & deliver the Great Sutton & Stanney Oaks Handbook to 5000 homes and businesses around the suburbs of Ellesmere Port, situated North of Chester.
 (Strawberry Fields, Whitby Road, The Groves, Stanney Oaks, Overpool Road, Westwood Park & Hope Farm).

 Home to one of Britain’s biggest designer outlets and features a Sports Village that includes two swimming pools, an 80-station gym and athletics track.
 The town is home to Cheshire College, a large library and has a thriving market.

 Whitby Sports and Social Club is home to Ellesmere Port Rugby Club (David coaches the 1st Team (see regular fixtures and results), and local football, cricket, athletics and groups.
 It is a popular meeting place for local residents and the venue hosts regular live entertainment.

 There are popular woodlands, canals, parks and in the area.
-The borough is in the middle of a house building boom with 2,150 new homes planned and there are big plans for the redevelopment of the town centre, which is the subject of a long-running regeneration programme and already offers an array of facilities and lifestyle opportunities.
+The borough has had 2,150 new homes built and there are plans for the redevelopment of the town centre, which is the subject of a long-running regeneration programme and already offers an array of facilities and lifestyle opportunities.
 Investments in place will mean better schools, community facilities, transport and housing.